 The UT-VMG team sends monthly reports to VM contacts for UT-VMG and "UT-V classic".
-The reports sent to customers contain more detail about the VMs than those sent to accounting and go out to both technical and billing contacts for the VMs.
-See UT-VMG - Billing for additional billing information.
+The reports sent to customers contain more detail about the VMs than the reports sent to accounting and go out to both technical and billing contacts for the VMs.
+See Article KB0012527 - UT-VMG - Billing for additional information.

 The name of the VM as it exists in vCenter (system of record).